Uxmal – Mayan History & Heritage

 Uxmal was designated a UNESCO World Heritage site, there are 34 sites in that list including 6 natural wonders which means that Mexico is 7th in the list of World Heritage sites.
 If you are interested in seeing more of Mexico’s World Heritage Sites you will find a great list and lots of information on Gary’s Everything Everywhere website and his piece on Mexico’s World Heritage Sites.

 Uxmal came highly recommended as a place we must see in the Yucatan, far more so than Chichen Itza which is apparently an incredible place but it is absolutely overwhelmed with vendors and locals wanting a piece of the tourist trade.
 At Uxmal, you really get a sense of the Mayan Empire and the incredible civilization that dominated in this part of the Yucatan.
 This site encourages you to explore more of the culture and enjoy what you learn of the Mayan heritage.
+There are many Mayan sites spread throughout the Yucatan Peninsula.
+One in particular is called Dzibilchaltun which is just outside Merida and even has a cenote that you can swim in, you can read more about it here.

 Pin for later